 Your application written in C and C++ works as intended, so you are done, right?
 But did you consider feeding in incorrect values?
 16Gbs of data?
 A null?
 An apostrophe?
-Negative numbers, or specifically -232?
+Negative numbers, or specifically -1 or -231?
 Because that’s what the bad guys will do – and the list is far from complete.

-All this is put in the context of C and C++, and extended by core programming issues, discussing security pitfalls of code written in these languages.
+All this is put in the context of C and C++, and extended by core programming issues, discussing security pitfalls of these languages.

 So that you are prepared for the forces of the dark side.